 Registered users can edit the database, though changes are checked whenever possible.
 Experiences with certain models can be recorded on the ‘Discussion’ page for each entry.

-Note that as of March 2011, unregistered users wishing to edit Autocade must email the sysop for an account.
+As of March 2011, unregistered users wishing to edit Autocade must email the sysop for an account.
 Unfortunately, spam accounts outnumbered legitimate ones through February, and this change was, regrettably, made to prevent them, after other means failed.

 What this site isn’t meant to do